Male hand starts fire with a fire steel, fire striker

 The Fire Fast Trekker Ferro Rod

-At 1/2″ thick, the überleben Kräftig is a larger Ferro rod.
+At 1/2″ thick, the รผberleben Krรคftig is a larger Ferro rod.
 You can choose between 5″ or 8″ in length.
 It’s nice to have at least one big rod in the arsenal.
 The bigger Ferro rods seem harder to come across, so get it while you can.

 How To Use a Ferro Rod

-Step #1: Grab the top part of the ferro rod and hold it in your non-dominant hand.
+Step #1: Grab the top of your Ferro rod and hold it in your non-dominant hand.

 Step #3: With your free hand, position the striker or the knife’s spine (see below) at a 45-degree angle.
-This angle is what will help you produce the sparks.
+This angle is what will help you produce the showers of hot sparks.

-Step #4: Holding both the Ferro rod and striker firmly, with a downward motion, scrape the Ferro rod with the striker.
+Step #4: Holding both the Ferro rod and striker firmly, with long strokes in a downward motion, scrape the Ferro rod with the striker.
 You’ll know you are doing it right when you see the sparks flying.

 RELATED: How to Build a Campfire: The Basics of Fire Building